JacobSmxth/JacobSmxth/README.md

 ## Experience

-**Code Ninjas Corporate – Content Team Member** *(2025–Present)*
+**Code Ninjas Corporate – Content Team Member (2025–Present)**
-- Collaborate remotely with cross-functional teams across USA and Canada using Microsoft suite
+- Collaborate with teams across the USA and Canada
-- Translate Unity C# projects to Godot GDScript for multi-platform educational curriculum
+- Translate Unity C# curriculum into Godot GDScript for multi-platform educational games
-- Perform QA testing on pre-release belt curriculum to ensure quality standards
+- Perform QA on curriculum updates
-- Contribute to programming curriculum development using Git-based workflow
+- Contribute to curriculum development using Git workflows
-- Work in agile sprints to deliver educational game projects and content updates
+- Co-design the **new Unreal Engine learning pathway** from the ground up

-**Code Ninjas – Sensei** *(2025–Present)*
+**Code Ninjas – Sensei (2025–Present)**
-- Teach JavaScript fundamentals and programming logic to students ages 7-14
+- Teach JavaScript fundamentals and programming logic to students aged 7–14
-- Debug and troubleshoot C# code for advanced Black Belt students
+- Debug C# projects for advanced Black Belt students
-- Guide students through project-based learning with block coding and text-based languages
+- Lead project-based learning sessions
-- Mentor students in computational thinking and problem-solving techniques
+- Mentor students in computational thinking
+- Building a **dojo-wide reward and progression system** for students

-**Tennis Warehouse – Lead Stringer & Checker** *(2023–2025)*
+**Tennis Warehouse – Lead Stringer & Checker (2023–2025)**
-- Led quality assurance processes for racquet stringing operations
+- Led QA for racquet stringing operations
-- Managed peer training programs and implemented process improvements
+- Managed training programs for new staff
-- Developed organizational skills and attention to detail in high-volume environment
+- Improved efficiency and accuracy in a high-volume environment

 ---